 Special Blend Fellowship

-Enjoy coffee, tea, treats and fellowship every Sunday morning at 10 a.m. in the Commons.
+Enjoy coffee, tea, treats and fellowship every Sunday morning at 10 a.m. in Commons E and near the Sanctuary.
 If you'd like to help with set up, clean up or providing goodies, sign up here.

 Fellowship